-Fatal crash of Monaco Grand Prix
+Lorenzo Bandini’s fatal crash at the Monaco Grand Prix

 Italian racing driver Lorenzo Bandini started his Formula 1 career in 1961 as a member of Scuderia Centro Sud.
 Two years later, Ferrari hired him.
 Lorenzo worked with the team for six years.
 In 1964, he won the Austrian Grand Prix.

 Monaco GP in 1967 was the first race of the season for Lorenzo.
 From the very beginning he was leading the race.
 On the 82nd lap, running right after Hulme, the Italian lost control of his Ferrari entering the harbour chicane.
 The car rolled over and burst into flames with Bandini trapped inside.
 Four minutes had passed before marshals pulled him out of the flaming car.
 Lorenzo was taken to the Princess Grace Hospital Centre with burns covering 70% of his body.
 Three days after the terrifying accident Lorenzo passed away.